Oi! (song)

 "Oi!" is the debut single by English grime group More Fire Crew, taken from their debut studio album More Fire Crew C.V.
 It was first released as a promotional single in 2001, and later released commercially on 4 March 2002.

-"Oi!" became one of the first garage songs to receive attention outside of London, peaking at number 8 on the official UK Singles Chart.
+"Oi!" became one of the first grime songs to receive attention outside of London, peaking at number 8 on the official UK Singles Chart with over 80,000 sales in 2002.
 It also received widespread airplay on Channel U after its launch in 2003, becoming one of the most well-known songs in its genre.

 Background

 After forming one of the first grime collectives in the early 2000s, childhood friends Lethal Bizzle, Ozzie B and Neeko quickly became one of the better-known acts in the emerging genre, thanks to their appearances on pirate radio stations, particularly Deja Vu FM, one of London's biggest pirate radio stations at the time.
 They began working on their debut studio album and collaborated with producer Platinum 45 on their debut single, "Oi!".
 The song takes influence from both the grime and UK garage sounds, incorporating heavy bass and numerous elements of garage music.
 Because of their relationship with Platinum 45, the song was released through some platforms as Platinum 45 featuring More Fire Crew.